grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 individual subchannel will provide [backoff behavior][backoff-spec], reporting TRANSIENT_FAILURE while in backoff and then IDLE when backoff has finished.
 The pick_first policy will therefore automatically request a connection whenever a subchannel reports IDLE.

-TODO: When do we request re-resolution after the first pass is complete?
-note: due to sticky-TF change, PF should stay in TF even when it is given a new address list, or else it would break sticky-TF
+We will count the number of connection failures, and when that number reaches the number of subchannels, we will request re-resolution; note that because the backoff state will differ across the subchannels, this may mean that we have seen multiple failures of a single subchannel and no failures from another subchannel, but this is a close enough approximation and very simple to implement.

+Note that every time the LB policy receives a new address list, it will start an initial Happy Eyeballs pass over the new list, even if some of the subchannels are not actually new due to their addresses having been present on both the old and new lists.
+This means that on the initial pass through the address list for a subsequent address list update, when pick_first decides to start a connection attempt on a given subchannel (whether because it is the first subchannel in the list or because the timer fired before the previous address' connection attempt completed), that subchannel may not be in state IDLE, which is the only state in which a connection attempt may be requested.
+(Note: This same problem may occur in C-core even on the first address list update, due to subchannels being shared with other channels.)
+Therefore, when we are ready to start a connection attempt on a given subchannel:

+- If the subchannel is in state IDLE, we request a connection attempt immediately.
+If it is not the last subchannel in the list, we will start the timer; if it is the last subchannel in the list, we will wait for the attempt to complete.
+- If the subchannel is in state CONNECTING, we do not need to actually request a connection, but we will treat it as if we did.
+If it is not the last subchannel in the list, we will start the timer; if it is the last subchannel in the list, we will wait for the attempt to complete.
+- If the subchannel is in state TRANSIENT_FAILURE, then we know that it is in backoff due to a recent connection attempt failure, so we treat it as if we have already made a connection attempt on this subchannel, and we will immediately move on to the next subchannel.

-Once a subchannel does become READY, pick_first will unref all other subchannels.
-Note that the [connection backoff][backoff-spec] state is stored in the subchannel, so this means that we will lose backoff state for those subchannels.
+Once a subchannel does become READY, pick_first will unref all other subchannels, thus cancelling any connection attempts that were already in flight.
+Note that the [connection backoff][backoff-spec] state is stored in the subchannel, so this means that we will lose backoff state for those subchannels (but see note for C-core below).
 In general, this is expected to be okay, because once we see a READY subchannel, we generally expect to maintain that connection for a while, after which the backoff state for the other subchannels will no longer be relevant.
 However, there could be pathalogical cases where a connection does not last very long and we wind up making subsequent connection attempts to the other addresses sooner than we ideally should.
 This should be fairly rare, so we're willing to accept this; if it becomes a problem, we can find ways to address it at that point.

 #### Implications of Subchannel Sharing in C-core